KingPEPSALT/p5-gravity/README.md

 This can simply be added onto the velocity of any of the bodies and the resulting velocity vector will be formed.

 ## [View on github pages](https://kingpepsalt.github.io/p5-gravity/gravity/)

-## TODO
-- Standardise units somehow; stop using pixels in the equations unless you use that everywhere
-- Allow for user interaction; slinging bodies with the mouse to create an interactive effect
-- Allow for user to change time and zoom; interactivity is the best.